laminas/technical-steering-committee/meetings/agenda.md

 The switch from Travis to Github Actions has seen Coveralls support not ported.

-[Filippo Tessarotto](https://github.com/Slamdunk) asks to re-enable it: having the code-coverage feedback automation is a great value and help for maintainers to evaluate Pull-Requests validity.
+[Filippo Tessarotto](https://github.com/Slamdunk) asks to re-enable it: having the code-coverage feedback automation is a great value and helps maintainers evaluate pull-request validity.